Department of Health and Human Services

 Bill Thomas Administrative Law Judge

-- 2. I explain in greater detail below why Petitioner’s guilty plea and participation in a first offender diversion program amount to a conviction within the meaning of the Act.
+- back to note 1 2.
+I explain in greater detail below why Petitioner’s guilty plea and participation in a first offender diversion program amount to a conviction within the meaning of the Act.

-- 4. For the same reason, it is irrelevant that the state court “mistakenly docketed [Petitioner’s] disposition as a ‘conviction’ but changed it in its system after the Petitioner requested a change.”
+- back to note 3 4.
+For the same reason, it is irrelevant that the state court “mistakenly docketed [Petitioner’s] disposition as a ‘conviction’ but changed it in its system after the Petitioner requested a change.”
 P. Br. at 1.